Chomolungma/nvidia_tx_utils/README.md

 > $ ./usr/share/visionworks/install_samples.sh ~

-This will move the samples to your Home directory.
-Navigate to this folder and issue a make command to build all VisionWorks-1.6 samples as shown above.
+This will move the samples to your $HOME directory.
+Navigate to this folder and issue a <i>make</i> command to build all <b>VisionWorks-1.6</b> samples as shown above.

-<b>note:</b> At the time of writing, I was unsuccessful in installing VisionWorks 1.6 on my most machine.
+<b>NOTE:</b> At the time of writing, I was unsuccessful in installing VisionWorks 1.6 on my most machine.
 I was only able to install it on the TX-2.
 Code written in OpenVX using the NVXIO library will not move over perfectly from a TX-1 to the TX-2 because the NVXIO library has now been split into NVX and OVX, so editing of function calls and such will be required. </br>

 ***